wvlet/airframe/docs/airframe-http.md

 ## Customizing Netty

 To customize Netty, use `Netty.server.withXXX` methods.

-For example, you can:
+For example, you can customize server name, port, logging, etc.:
-- Customize HTTP filters
-- Start multiple Finagle HTTP servers with different configurations
-- Add custom Tracer, StatsReceiver, etc.
-- Add more advanced server configurations using `.withServerInitializer(...)`

 ```scala
 import wvlet.airframe.http.*